mahmoudgimmy/elmenusTask/README.md

 # elmenusTask
-## elmenus task is a simple app to review recipes
+## elmenus task is a simple app to review categoried recipes

 - **Kotlin** as a language for writing logic for features.
 - **Retrofit** for handling network calls.